Oxford Sparks: Get Involved

 We provide training and equipment to support you to make your own podcast in four easy steps.

-Step 2: write up a short podcast plan for a four-part series
+Step 2: write up a short podcast plan for a four-part series and send it to us

 Step 3: borrow the equipment and make your podcast (with support and guidance along the way)